mtttech/tasha/README.md

 # Clone the repository.
 git clone https://github.com/mtttech/Tasha.git

-# Change into the cloned repo directory.
+# Change into the cloned repo.
 cd Tasha

-# Create your virtual environment and install the dependencies (if necessary).
+# Create your virtual environment and install the requirements (if necessary).
 ```

 #### Usage

-Run the following command ```python tasha.py``` to begin.
+Run tasha by running the following command ```python tasha.py```.

-When started, the program will run a series of prompts that construct your character.

-When generating attributes, you select a threshold value between 60-90.
-This will prompt the application to keep rolling the six ability scores until they total or exceed this value.

-Completed characters are saved as a TOML file, using the name of the character as its file name.
-They can be found in your ***$HOME/.config/tasha/characters*** directory.